Article Read Time

 That’s one of many reasons why multi-factor authentication is now accepted or even required on accounts all over the internet.

 So why authentication apps specifically?
-One-time codes sent to your text messages or email can be hacked, thereby circumventing the purpose of MFA.
-Biometrics (like your face, thumbprint, etc.) and authentication apps are among the safest forms of MFA.
+One-time codes sent via text message or email can be hacked, thereby circumventing the purpose of MFA.
+Biometrics (such as your face or thumbprint) and authentication apps are among the safest forms of MFA.

 How Do Authentication Apps Work?

 Imagine you’re logging into a confidential work account on your computer.
-After inputting your username and password, a message asks you to input the code sent to your authenticator.
+After entering your username and password, a message prompts you to enter the code sent to your authenticator.

 You then open your phone, go to the encrypted application you downloaded, and choose the linked account you want to access.
 The authenticator app will then generate a one-time code.
 Without the secondary device, hackers couldn’t verify their attempted access.